joz-k/ios_backup_extractor/README.md

                         - ‘dash’ (default)
                         - ‘underscore’
                         - ‘none’
+      --ignore-icloud-media
+                      Do not extract media downloaded to the device from iCloud.
   -d, --dry           Dry run, don't copy any files.
   -v, --verbose       Show more information while running.
   -h, --help          Display help.